Supervisor: Dr Merih Kucukler

 With the aim of improving the design provisions provided in EN 1993-1-2 for stainless steel structures, this PhD project will focus on the behaviour and design of stainless steel structures in fire.
 Various instability phenomena encountered in stainless steel structural elements will be thoroughly explored.
 Advanced nonlinear numerical models able to replicate the behaviour of stainless steel structural members in the fire will be created by means of the finite element analysis software ABAQUS and validated against experimental results.
 Design methods for stainless steel elements in a fire, furnishing very accurate assessment of their behaviour at elevated temperatures, will be developed for the purpose of their future incorporation into European structural steel fire design code EN 1993-1-2.

-Eligibility: Applicants should hold (or expected to obtain by the start date, October 2019) a first class or upper second class honours degree (and/or postgraduate MSc degree) in Civil/Structural Engineering.
+Eligibility: Applicants should hold a first-class or upper second class honours degree (and/or postgraduate MSc degree) in Civil/Structural Engineering.
 Applicants should have a strong understanding of structural behaviour and a strong interest in developing appropriate mathematical and computer models for structural analysis and design.

 How to Apply

 Email a full CV, academic transcripts, and cover letter, explaining your interest in pursuing a PhD in this area to Merih.Kucukler@warwick.ac.uk with ‘PhD Application’ in the subject line.

 “Please go to the following link https://warwick.ac.uk/fac/sci/eng/people/profile/?tag=mk for information with regard to the research interests and expertise of Dr Kucukler”